DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 };
 ```

-When we run `nix develop`, the packages listed in `nativeBuildInputs` will be built (or pulled from the cache) and inclued on our path.
+When we run `nix develop`, the packages listed in `nativeBuildInputs` will be built (or pulled from a local/remote cache) and included on our path.
 This is very useful for `per-project` tooling.
-Now, we can write the rust kernel.
+Now that we have the relevant toolchains, we can write the rust kernel.

 # Writing a "Hello World" Rust Kernel

-Our rust kernel is simply a proof of concept that a 64 bit kernel may be written and rust on qemu in rust.
-We'll target the `sifive_u` machine on qemu and use the openSBI bootloader our bios.
+Our rust kernel is a proof of concept that a 64 bit kernel may be written with rust on qemu in rust.
+We'll target the `sifive_u` machine on qemu and use the openSBI bootloader as our bios.

 ## Boilerplate

 We first create a `Cargo.toml` file.
 Pretty standard so far.
-We don't bother to specify any targets.
+We don't bother to specify any targets as the defaults are good enough.
 Then we create a `src/main.rs` file.
 We include a `_start` symbol and a panic handler.
-This is what Rust requires to compiler properly.
-We enable `no_std`, `no_main` and `naked_functions`, as we will only be using the `core` rust library and thus be running on bare metal.
+This is the bare minimum Rust requires to compile properly.
+We enable `no_std`, as we will only be using the `core` rust library on bare metal,`no_main` as initially we will not have a `main` function, and `naked_functions` as we do not want Rust to start pushing registers to the stack in`_start` before we have initialized the stack pointer.

 ```rust
 #![no_std]